Schedule

 3:15–4:15 p.m.Poster session 1SkAI Hub area

-4:15–5:15 p.m.Inference and uncertainty quantification for large and complex data 2
+4:15–5:15 p.m.Inference and uncertainty quantification for large and complex data 2—Session chair: Chihway Chang, The University of Chicago

 Matiwos Mebratu, Stanford University—“Hybrid Prior Wavelet based Conditional Flow Matching Model (HyWave-CFM)”